Manoui/website/README.md

 We tried different methods on unsupervised learning like:...
 But the results weren't conclusive so we didn't continue with trying to identify clusters in our data

 ### Sentence embeddings
-We could use some state-of-the-art natural language processing methods and generate embeddings of the quotes using BERT or ELMo models.
-This word representation allows to detect sentences that are closer in the embedding space and thus reveal interesting patterns.
-Using PCA, we could visualize clustering by keeping 2 principal components.
-Cosine distance between quotes could be computed in order to determine their proximity in the embedding space.
-Embeddings and clustering could hence be used for unsupervised machine learning methods.
+We generated embeddings of the quotes using BERT model.
+This word representation allows to detect sentences that are closer in the embedding space and thus might reveal interesting patterns.
+Using PCA, we tried to visualize clustering by keeping 2 principal components.
+Unfortunalty, we didn't observe any clustering between the famous and not famous quotes so we left the embeddings aside for the final analysis.

-Libraries to use: sentence_transformer (embeddings), sklearn (PCA)

 ### Text generation
-The last step of the project was build a 'famous quote generator' that learns how to generate a 'famous' quote that we can use to be famous thanks to ADA.
+The last step of the project was to build a 'famous quote generator' that learns how to generate a 'famous' quote that we can use to be famous thanks to ADA.
 We selected a corpus of the 1000 most famous quotes across years, ranging from 98263 to 1028 occurrences.
 The text was preprocessed in order to remove punctuation and numbers as well as multiple spacing.
 An LSTM model was created and trained on 100 epoch using this corpus.
 The output of the model is the probability of the next word in the sequence.
 Once the model was trained, we generated new sentences using a random seed of 4 words and limiting its length to 13 words since it is the median length of famous quotes.

+The sentences generated are not too bad considering the small dataset and the simplicity of our model.
+It successfully link ideas like 'terrorism' or 'murder' to 'horrible', 'victims' or 'resilience'.
+The syntax is a bit sketchy at times, but the grammatical order is usually respected.
+We still could generate some nice quotes such as:
+"These murderous attacks have once again showed us the total hatred of humanity.”
+This one could definitly become a famous quote.

 # Task
-Manon: preprocessing, supervised learning, univariate data analysis, plotting
+* Manon: preprocessing, supervised learning, univariate data analysis, plotting
-Pauline: speaker features, supervised learning, website
+* Pauline: speaker features, supervised learning, website
-Elodie: feature enrichment using NLP, generation of embeddings, quote generator
+* Elodie: feature enrichment using NLP, generation of embeddings, quote generator
-Oihana: topic extraction, figures, notebook
+* Oihana: topic extraction, figures, notebook

 # What did we learn?
 We really enjoyed working on the project, which was fun and motivating till the end.
 We discovered a lot of different tools to play around with the dataset we had, and there are still some possibilities that we didn't explored.
-We were a bit disappointed not to find some groundbreaking info about what makes a famous quote, but this teached us an important lesson: it is not really the quote which makes you famous but you.
+We were a bit disappointed not to find some groundbreaking info about what makes a famous quote, but we guess that's what ADA is about.
+Anyway, it teached us an important lesson: it is not really the quote which makes you famous but what you makes of it.